RaymondLapointe/WealthPixels-Labs-Sandbox/README.md

 This Github repository is to gather software components that help achieve this mission.

-#Clone the repo run commands:
+#Clone the repo and run the following commands (we use Visual Studio, running the commands in a VS terminal):
-1. npm i
+1. npm i  ( use   npm i -force    to go past any errors if encountered using   npm i   in order to allow for testing to continue)
+2. npx hardhat node --fork "https://mainnet.infura.io/v3/ad9a322ec8a34980b9f0c73a707aacf6"
+3. Open a new Terminal
+4. Before proceeding, go to Node_modules>@openzeppelin>contracts>token>ERC20>IERC20.sol  and in there add the following lines after line 77

+/**
+ * @dev Returns the decimals places of the token.
+ */
+ function decimals() external view returns (uint8);

+Then Save IERC20.sol ( Ctrl-S )

-2. npx hardhat test ./test/WealthToken.test.js //To Exececute the testcases
+5. npx hardhat test ./test/WealthToken.test.js //To Exececute the testcases

-//npx hardhat node --fork "https://mainnet.infura.io/v3/ad9a322ec8a34980b9f0c73a707aacf6"
-//npx hardhat test ./test/WealthToken.test.js